 Local government service

-In 1948, Cope was elected to fill a position at the by-election as an Alderman on Redfern Council.
-During his time as alderman, he was appointed a liaison officer to help 16 families who faced eviction from Louis and Caroline Streets to make way for a shoe factory.
+In 1948, Cope was elected to fill a position at the by-election as an alderman on Redfern Council.
+During his time as a Redern alderman, he was appointed a liaison officer to help 16 families who faced eviction from Louis and Caroline Streets to make way for a shoe factory.

 Joshua Black, ‘Cope, James Francis (Jim) (1907–1999)’, Australian Dictionary of Biography, National Centre of Biography, Australian National University, https://adb.anu.edu.au/biography/cope-james-francis-jim-28206/text35889, published online 2021, accessed online 28 October 2021.